SandyGCabanes/SandyGCabanes/README.md

 ## Hi there 👋  Welcome to my Github!

 Hi!
-I'm **SandyGCabanes**, a certified Data Analyst with extensive marketing research and business analysis background.
-I am passionate about producing business-relevant and actionable insights from data analysis.
-I enjoy manipulating data to produce insights that answer business questions.
+I'm **SandyGCabanes**, a certified Data Analyst with business analysis and extensive marketing research background.
+I enjoy manipulating and digging into data to produce insights that answer business questions.

 - I have been volunteering as a Community Leader at Data Engineering Pilipinas as one of the Moderators.
 - I lead the State of the Community survey initiative.
 I designed, launched, processed data, analyzed data and presented findings.